Azure/Azure-AI-Content-Safety-Private-Preview/Multimodal API Private Preview.md

 | API             | Functionality                                                |
 | :-------------- | :----------------------------------------------------------- |
 | Multimodal Detection | Scans both text and image harmful content for Hate, Sexual, Violence and SelfHarm. |
+- ### Region availability

+Currently this API only available in **East US** region, if you have more regions requirements, please contact us.

 - ### Language availability

 Currently this API supports more than 100+ languages, for more language deatils, please refer to [Language support for Azure AI Content Safety](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/language-support)

+- ### Pricing

+Currently this API did not charge any fees.

 ##  🗃Concepts